ziutek/mymysql/README.md

     Thread safe wrapper of *native* engine in separate "mymysql/thrsafe"

-    Main package contains definitions of interfaces to engines and common (engine-independent) functions.
+    *mymysql/mysql" package contains definitions of interfaces to engines and common (engine-independent) functions.

     Automatic reconnect interface moved to *mymysql/autorc*.